Poppyland Brewery is changing hands

-At my scale I can't compete on price.
-Sometimes I go to great lengths to create a beer, travelling far and wide to gain experience, knowledge and ingredients.
+At this scale you can't compete on price.
+Sometimes you go to great lengths to create a beer, travelling far and wide to gain experience, knowledge and ingredients.
 We give you flavour and hand crafted quality.
 Our beers may appear expensive but they deliver greater impact and satisfaction than ordinary beers, so they do represent value for money.
 See the warm appreciation of our customers.
 Our beers have character.
 We am sure you will remember these beers and talk about them with your friends.
 A bottle should entertain you for quite a while.
 It's not just for quaffing.
 You drink less for greater satisfaction.
 If you can't manage to drink it all in one sitting, you will be pleasantly surprised to find that an opened bottle will keep a day or more on a cool shelf (pop the cap back on to keep the fruit flies out) and it will drink much the same as when freshly opened, just with a bit less condition (like a draft beer); not at all flat and tasteless as other beers may be.

 Situated between Cromer town centre and the railway station, housed in a former motor garage, Poppyland Brewery is where we brew extraordinary ales - bottled Saisons, IPAs, porters, fruit beers and more.
 Belgian- and American-inspired, these beers are unusual, often with extravagant ingredients, fascinating flavours and aromas.
 These beers are not in the mainstream.
 Every brew is exploring just what beers can be.

 Visitors are welcome.